tdwg/ac/docs/structure.md

     Unique IDentifier (GUID), which may have been assigned to the resource by an external authority or by the provider of the metadata record.
-  - AC terms are divided into two *Layers*.
-Those characterized as in *Layer 1*, including the four mandatory terms, should be meaningfully handled by all consuming client applications.
-Only wholly complete consuming applications need handle those in the *Layer 2.* What is meant by "meaningfully handle" is up to implementers of this normative specification.
-It could be as simple as "gracefully ignore".

 In the [Audubon Core Term List](terms), every AC term has a *term name* following a table entry *"Term:"*, a *URI*, a